flirble-lb/flirble-dns-server/README.md

 * `city` _(string)_ is an informational field indicating the location of the server.
 This is not currently used other than in diagnostic `TXT` records.
 * `lat` _(float)_ gives the latitude of the server location.
-Depending on the precision you are attempting to use, the `lat` and `lon` do not normally need to be especially accurate.
+Depending on the precision one is attempting to use, the `lat` and `lon` do not normally need to be especially accurate.
 * `lon` _(float)_ gives the longitude of the server location.
 * `ipv4` _(float)_ indicates the IPv4 address to use in an `A` record for